ecutherell/fwwordle/README.md

 Version 1.0 <br />
 The program works and is ready to be played <br />
+Wordle clone that consists of ONLY the invalid word options <br />

 To be included in future updates: <br />
 1. Make mobile compatible <br />